Shruti-T/carnot_tech_sensorData/README.md

 ## 4. Production-Readiness Reflection

-### Three things I'd change for a 100× larger daily pipeline
+### Things I'd change for a 100× larger daily pipeline

-**1. Switch to a columnar format and lazy execution.**
+**1. Switch to a columnar format.**
-At 100× scale (~350k rows/day, growing to millions historically) CSV read/write becomes a bottleneck and pandas loads everything into memory eagerly.
-I'd switch storage to Parquet (partitioned by `date` and `parcel_id` prefix) and use Polars or DuckDB for the transformation step — both operate lazily and avoid materialising full tables unnecessarily.
-Incremental daily appends then touch only the day's partition, not the entire history.
+At 100× scale (~350k rows/day, growing to millions historically), CSV read/write becomes a bottleneck.
+I'd switch storage to Parquet (partitioned by `date` and `parcel_id` prefix).
+Incremental daily appends then touch only the day's partition.

-**2. Add explicit schema validation at ingestion.**
+**2. Handle delayed metadata updates.**
-Right now the pipeline discovers problems after the fact.
-At scale, a bad upstream feed silently corrupting 10% of a day's data is far worse than a fast failure.
-I'd add a schema contract layer (Pandera or Great Expectations) that runs before any cleaning: assert column types, assert `ndvi_value` is float, assert `sensor_status` is not 100% null, assert date parsability rate > 99%.
-This makes the pipeline fail loudly and early rather than produce subtly wrong output.
+Sometimes metadata arrives late or gets updated after the main pipeline has already run.
+I'd add CDC (Change Data Capture) so new or updated metadata rows are picked up automatically and reflected in downstream tables.
+This avoids full reprocessing and keeps reporting tables up to date.

 **3. Parameterise and orchestrate, don't script.**
 A cron-run Python script has no retry logic, no dependency tracking, no visibility into partial failures.
-I'd move this into a DAG (Airflow, Prefect, or even a simple cloud workflow).
-The cleaning step, the join, and the analysis would be separate tasks with defined inputs/outputs, so a metadata-feed failure doesn't re-run the (expensive) readings cleaning step unnecessarily.
+I'd move this into a DAG (Airflow, or even a simple cloud workflow).
+The cleaning step, the join, and the analysis would be separate tasks with defined inputs/outputs.

 ---